LearnEverything/acktueli/src/pages/docs/COMPLEX.md

 Also `$intervals` can be used between the `reactions` instead of commas to improve `granularity`.
 > ☴: [+☴.. ...☴?- ..-☴[-]], Cool, wait what?
 Oh no I didn't agree to that.

+### Self Disagreement
+Sometimes, someone will say something which they internally disagree with.

+☴: ☴+, I want to go to the ~![store and get more icecream].